Associate Medical Director

 - Affinity Program

-- Qualified candidates must have knowledge of the principles and practice of primary medical care, with at least a working knowledge of oncology.
+- Knowledge of the principles and practice of primary medical care, with at least a working knowledge of oncology.

 - Knowledge of palliative care with particular emphasis on control of symptoms associated with terminal illness.